This chapter includes the following sections:

 The following Oracle WebLogic Server documents contain information that is relevant to the WebLogic Security Service:

-Administering Security for Oracle WebLogic Server — explains how to configure security for WebLogic Server and how to use Compatibility security.
+Administering Security for Oracle WebLogic Server — explains how to configure WebLogic Server security, including settings for security realms, providers, identity and trust, SSL, and others.

 Developing Security Providers for Oracle WebLogic Server — explains how vendors and application developers can develop custom security providers that can be used with WebLogic Server.